adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 }
 ```

 The above function won't work for pixels on the outer edges of the image.
 For instance, on the top row there are no pixels above it.
-There are diffent methods for handling image boundaries.
+There are different methods for handling image boundaries.
 The easiest is to simply set the gradient to zero.

 ```cpp
 void zero_outer(Image const& dst)